Moxtra/moxtra-meet-java-sample/Moxtra-Java-Sample-Code-SDK/README.md

 ##Register your App:
-	After ([registering your app with Moxtra]), you will be provided with a unique client id and client secret key that is used to initialize the Moxtra SDK.
+	After [registering your app with Moxtra](https://developer.moxtra.com/nextapps), you will be provided with a unique client id and client secret key that is used to initialize the Moxtra SDK.

 ##Authenticating your App: